Last updated on : 09 Jul, 2025

 Sleep with your head elevated using extra pillows to encourage mucus drainage.
 Use a humidifier to keep the air moist and a saline spray before bedtime.
 Applying a menthol rub on the chest can also ease breathing.

-Decongestants like pseudoephedrine or oxymetazoline are effective for relieving nasal swelling.
-Saline sprays are a safe option for daily use, while antihistamines like cetirizine help manage allergy-induced congestion.
-Always follow dosing instructions for safe use.
+Decongestants, like pseudoephedrine or oxymetazoline, are effective in relieving nasal swelling.
+Saline sprays are a safe option for daily use, while antihistamines, like cetirizine, help manage allergy-induced congestion.
+Always consult your doctor and follow dosing instructions for safe use.

 Nasal irrigation with a saline solution or neti pot helps flush out mucus and allergens effectively.
 Gentle facial massages can encourage lymphatic drainage and reduce sinus pressure.
 For a frontal sinus massage, warm your hands, place your fingers above your eyebrows, and massage in small outward circles toward the temples.
 For maxillary sinuses, apply gentle pressure below your cheekbones, near your nose, and massage outward toward your ears.
 Combine this with steam inhalation to further loosen mucus and open up nasal passages.